ralvescosta/medium_go_circleci_and_sonarqube/README.md

 sonar.go.coverage.reportPaths=coverage.out
 ```

 The last configuration is register our SONAR_TOKEN into the our CircleCI project.
-To do that we navigate through our CircleCI project, going to the Project Configurations > Environment Variable and add the SONAR_TOKEN.
-With all of this steps we can write our SonarCloud Job.
+To do that navigate through our CircleCI project, going to the Project Configurations > Environment Variable and add the SONAR_TOKEN.
+With all of this steps done we can write our SonarCloud Job.

 ```yml
 jobs: